 Trips to the many wildlife parks will ensure you enjoy a brand new life of the young – these include elephant, zebra, buck, hippos, giraffe and the multitude of wildlife on offer.

 A trip to the Great Rift Valley of Kenya is a must for those that want to experience Africa Wildlife Safari:

 Many travellers to Kenya hardly get past pulsating Nairobi, the Maasai Mara or the coast, which is a great pity as there is so much more to Kenya than meets the eye!

-The Great Rift Valley region stretches for well over 5 950 kms down the continent of Africa – this is all the way from the Dead Sea in the southern-western region of Asia to Mozambique in the south-east of the African continent.
+The Great Rift Valley region stretches for well over 5 950 km down the continent of Africa – this is all the way from the Dead Sea in the southwestern region of Asia to Mozambique in the south-east of the African continent.

 The Great Rift Valley boasts some of the most breath-taking scenery on earth – this is where your safari goes from better to best.